wednesday-solutions/hapi-swagger/optionsreference.md

 ### Plugins Example

-The plugin level options are added as you register the `hapi-swagger` plugin.
+The plugin level options are added as you register the `hapi-swaggerui` plugin.

 ```Javascript
 const options = {